Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/README.md

 This tutorial will go through the steps necessary to integrate ROS with Unity, from installing the Unity Editor to creating a scene with an imported URDF to completing a naive pick and place task using MoveIt trajectory planning.

-> Note: this tutorial was made using ROS Melodic.
+> Note: This project was built using the ROS Melodic distro and Python 2.

 ## Table of Contents
 - [Pick and Place Tutorial](#pick-and-place-tutorial)